 We have a letter of credit facility with Whitney Bank that provides for up to \$20.0 million of letters of credit ("LC Facility"), subject to our cash securitization of the letters of credit, with a maturity date of June 30, 2023.
 Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 1.5% per annum.
-At December 31, 2021, we had \$1.7 million of outstanding letters of credit under the LC Facility.
+At December 31, 2022, we had \$1.6 million of outstanding letters of credit under the LC Facility.
+See Note 9 for further discussion of our letters of credit and associated security obligations.